Tanvir000Tonoy/2025/March2025.md

 28.03.2025
 I know ruby but not yet complete with gosu.
 I know how to use jira but not yet used it as a daily driver.
 Doing flip flops now.
 This morning will be the assessment day so I'm in hurry
+# I was too busy managing my life and work balance now I have mastered the art so continuing the dialy improvement analysis part
 ```